 What is Docker?

-- Running containers: Docker Engine is a container runtime that runs in almost any environment: Mac and Windows PCs, Linux and Windows servers, the cloud, and on edge devices.
-Docker Engine is built on top containerd, the leading open-source container runtime, a project of the Cloud Native Computing Foundation (DNCF).
+Docker Engine is a container runtime that runs in almost any environment: Mac and Windows PCs, Linux and Windows servers, the cloud, and on edge devices.
+Docker Engine is built on top containerd, the leading open-source container runtime, a project of the Cloud Native Computing Foundation (CNCF).

 What is Kubernetes?

 Kubernetes is an open-source container orchestration platform for managing, automating, and scaling containerized applications.
-Although Docker Swarm is also an orchestration tool, Kubernetes is the de facto standard for container orchestration because of its greater flexibility and capacity to scale.
+Kubernetes is the de facto standard for container orchestration because of its greater flexibility and capacity to scale, although Docker Swarm is also an orchestration tool.

 Organizations use Kubernetes to automate the deployment and management of containerized applications.
 Rather than individually managing each container in a cluster, a DevOps team can instead tell Kubernetes how to allocate the necessary resources in advance.